yorikya/inote/README.md

     ```bash
     ./gradlew clean assembleDebug
     ```

+### How to Run Tests

+The project includes an end-to-end test suite to verify the core conversational flows of the Node.js backend.

+1. Navigate to the Node.js project directory:

+    ```bash
+    cd android/native-gradle-node-folder/app/src/main/assets/nodejs-project
+    ```

+2. Run the test script:

+    ```bash
+    npm test
+    ```

+    This will execute the tests in the `test/` directory and report the results.

 ### Notes & Troubleshooting
 - The sample copies the `nodejs-project` and `www` folders from assets to the application's FilesDir at runtime.